hyperknot/openfreemap/website/blocks/main.md

 There is no tile server running, only BTRFS partition images with 300 million hard-linked files.
 I haven't heard anyone else doing this in production, but it works really well.

 There is no cloud, just dedicated servers.
 The HTTP server is nginx on Ubuntu.

-Currently, it is behind Cloudflare, but it has been designed so that this can be changed at any time.
+Currently, it is behind Cloudflare.

 ## Attribution